Skip to contents

 node_factor=2,

-The argument p_cutoff is used to set the Pvalue below which cells are colorized – every P-value above this threshold is not colored, and displayed as white, even when the P-value is less than 1.
+Argument p_cutoff is used to set the Pvalue, by default it inherits the same threshold from the data provided.
+Cells are only shaded with the P-value is below the threshold, making it clear which entries are significant. below which cells are colorized – every P-value above this threshold is not colored, and displayed as white, even when the P-value is less than 1.

 mem_enrichment_heatmap(mem_canonical,